Through The Fibro Fog

 Claire

-This cardamom chia pudding has a hint of fall spice, lots of fruit and is a good source of plant-based protein to start the day.
+This cardamom chia pudding has a hint of fall spice, lots of fruit and is so sweet and delicious.
 The recipe serves 1 as a larger serving, or 2 as smaller portions.

 Prevent your screen from going dark